nickbrandt/GitLab/doc/administration/pages/index.md

 1. [Reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure).

+WARNING:
+Multiple wildcards for one instance is not supported.
+Only one wildcard per instance can be assigned.

 ### Additional configuration for Docker container

 The GitLab Pages daemon doesn't have permissions to bind mounts when it runs